InternLM/HuixiangDou/README.md

 1. How to access other IMs?

    - WeChat.
-For Enterprise WeChat, see [Enterprise WeChat Application Development Guide](https://developer.work.weixin.qq.com/document/path/90594) ; for personal WeChat, you need to search and learn by yourself.
+For Enterprise WeChat, see [Enterprise WeChat Application Development Guide](https://developer.work.weixin.qq.com/document/path/90594) ; for personal WeChat, [itchat](https://github.com/littlecodersh/ItChat) may helps.
    - DingTalk.
 Refer to [DingTalk Open Platform-Custom Robot Access](https://open.dingtalk.com/document/robots/custom-robot-access)

 2. What if the robot is too cold/too chatty?